1984 International Travel Fellowship

 He has published almost 100 papers and a dozen monographs.
 He is also a member of the boards of editors of many of the major toxicology journals.

 His educational activities extend beyond the local college campuses.
 He has organized and participated in numerous toxicology workshops held throughout the United States.
-In recognition of his achievements in clinical chemistry, Dr. Sunshine was presented the Ames Award by the American Association for Clinical Chemistry in 1973.
+In recognition of his achievements in clinical chemistry, Dr. Sunshine was presented the Ames Award by the Association for Diagnostics & Laboratory Medicine (formerly AACC) in 1973.
 The Italian Society of Forensic Toxicologists has elected him an honorary member.
 In 1978, the International Exchange of Scholars awarded him a Fulbright Visiting Professorship to the Free University of Brussels.
 In 1982, the World Health Organization appointed him consultant in toxicology and assigned him to Israel.

 1973 Outstanding Contributions to Clinical Chemistry

-Dr. Irving Sunshine will receive the 1973 AACC Award for Outstanding Achievements in Clinical Chemistry, sponsored by the Ames Company, at the 25th National Meeting of the AACC.
+Dr. Irving Sunshine will receive the 1973 ADLM Award for Outstanding Achievements in Clinical Chemistry, sponsored by the Ames Company, at the 25th National Meeting of the ADLM.
 The Award was first presented in 1952 as the Ernst Bischoff Award.

 Dr. Sunshine was born in New York City and obtained the B.S., M.A., and Ph.D. degrees from New York University.
 His interest in toxicology was stimulated during his graduate years while working at Bellevue Hospital and Goldwater Memorial Hospital under the supervision of Dr. A. O. Gettler.
 He obtained experience in industrial toxicology on the Manhattan Project, at the City Chemical Co. in New Jersey, and with the city of Kingston (N. Y.) and Ulster County.